shmanzar/noma/README.md

 # Noma
-## A silent auto-downloader for the measles datapacks
+## A silent auto-downloader for the multiple PDF datapacks which were generated for healthworkers for each region

-Work-in-progress
+A selenium-based bot